Search

 8:30 a.m.-5 p.m.—Arkansas City Attorneys Association CLE, Drew Room

 Economic development is where cities and towns rise or fall based on preparation.
 With Issue 3 on the November ballot, this session gives leaders a forward-looking framework for growth.
-From vision to bond counsel, this session will offer practical steps for strengthening local economies.
-Executive Committee members with hands-on development experience will share real-world insights to help municipalities stay rooted in good planning, resilient amid shifting economic winds and rising toward long-term prosperity.
+League General Counsel and Legislative DirectorJohn Wilkerson, attorney Blake Gary and Walnut Ridge Mayor Charles Snapp will guide attendees through the process from vision to bond counsel, offering practical steps for strengthening local economies.
+This session will walk through real-world insights to help municipalities stay rooted in good planning, resilient amid shifting economic winds and rising toward long-term prosperity.

 1 p.m.-2:20 p.m.—Mandatory Treasurer Training Module 4: Revenue

 Explore how municipalities collect, manage and safeguard their revenue.
-Examine major revenue sources and learn the proper procedures for securely handling, recording and reconciling cash, card transactions, and bank activity.
+Barbara Blackard will cover major revenuesources and learn the proper procedures for securely handling, recording and reconciling cash, card transactions and bank activity.

 2:30 p.m.-3:45 p.m.—Mandatory Treasurer Training Modules 6 & 7: Fixed Assets & Payroll

 Get a clear overview of fixed asset requirements and municipal payroll in this combined session.
-Learn key terms, statutory obligations and recommended policies and how to maintain complete, accurate asset listings including those tied to grant funds.
-The session also covers core payroll processes, compliance needs, internal controls and common challenges unique to public-sector payroll.
+Sandy Button and Barbara Blackard will cover key terms, statutory obligations and recommended policies maintaining complete, accurate asset listings, including those tied to grant funds.

-Explore the essentials of annual audits and the ethical standards that guide municipal finance in this combined session.
-Learn the audit process, key roles and timelines, how to interpret findings, and best practices that help prevent common issues.
+Explore the essentials of audits and the ethical standards that guide municipal finance in this combined session.
+Arkansas Legislative Audit Candice Gasaway, Audit Manager, Arkansas Legislative Audit and Caleb Alexander-McKenzie, League Legal & Inquiry Counsel will walk through the audit process, key roles and timelines, how to interpret findings, and best practices that help prevent common issues.

-This session cuts straight to the bottom line: a smart safety program and a solid grasp of workers comp costs can save your city real money spotlighting the most effective safety training tools available today, showing how online training can speed employees back to work and revealing how fewer claims drive safer workplaces and lower premiums.
+This session cuts straight to the bottom line: a smart safety program and a solid grasp of workers comp costs can save your city real money.
+Workers Comp Director Eli Singer, along with her team Allen Green and Mike Eaton will spotlight the most effective safety training tools available today, show how online training can speed employees back to work, and reveal how fewer claims drive safer workplaces and lower premiums.
 Packed with practical steps your team can use immediately, this breakout helps cities strengthen safety, control rising costs and protect both their people and their budgets.

 3 p.m.-3:50 p.m.—Resolutions Committee, Fulton Room